 LQC is not a silver bullet solution to all public space issues—sometimes a community or project requires large-scale infrastructure improvements that are beyond the scope and mission of LQC.
 For a Lighter, Quicker, Cheaper strategy to be appropriate and successful, the site must have several already-existing qualities: It must have adequate accessibility and linkage, for example, so that people can safely travel to, and stay in, the destination.
 If this is not the case, certain capital improvements should be the priority.
 Once components like accessibility, safety, and overall comfort have been addressed, it may be the right moment to think about some LQC strategies.

-If you have a question please send an email to Nidhi Gulati at email@example.com.
+If you have a question please send an email us at firstname.lastname@example.org.